WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja.md

 ### **Display Call to Action Button**

-Next is the **Display Call to Action Button. **You can control your Call to Action Button in this section.
+Next is the **Display Call to Action Button**.
+You can control your Call to Action Button in this section.

 ![Display Call to Action Button Instagram settings](/guide/public/images/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja/display-call-to-action-button-instagram-settings.png)

 _Display Call to Action Button_

-Enable or disable the button to show/hide the Display Call to Action Button on your website**.**
+Enable or disable the button to show/hide the Display Call to Action Button on your website.

+### **Display Caption**

-### **Display CaptionDisplay Caption** is another feature that helps to adjust the feed.
+**Display Caption** is another feature that helps to adjust the feed.
 Here, you will be able to control the display caption of your Instagram posts.

 ![Display caption Instagram settings](/guide/public/images/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja/display-caption-instagram-settings-2.png)